simple-registry/simple-registry/doc/tutorials/mirror-docker-hub.md

 # Mirror Docker Hub

-Set up Simple-Registry as a pull-through cache for Docker Hub to reduce bandwidth, improve performance, and protect against rate limits.
+Set up Angos as a pull-through cache for Docker Hub to reduce bandwidth, improve performance, and protect against rate limits.

 ## What You'll Learn